Project Safe Neighborhoods

 To learn more about the PSN initiative in Nevada, for training and technical assistance, and for federal grant information, please read:

-For additional information or questions about PSN, contact the PSN Coordinator or Law Enforcement Coordinator at (702) 388-6336 or visit the PSN website.
+For additional information or questions about PSN, contact the PSN Coordinator at (702) 388-6336 or visit the PSN website.

 Featured Public Service Announcement